iyifr/glowstick/README.md

 # GlowstickDB

-An ultra-scalable document-vector database for semantic, full-text, fuzzy and keyword search.
+A POC document+vector database for semantic, full-text, fuzzy and keyword search.